javascript-tutorial/cs.javascript.info/8-web-components/5-slots-composition/article.md

 JavaScript can access slots using methods:
 - `slot.assignedNodes/Elements()` -- returns nodes/elements inside the `slot`.
-- `node.assignedSlot` -- the reverse property, returns slot by a node.
+- `node.assignedSlot` -- the reverse meethod, returns slot by a node.

 If we'd like to know what we're showing, we can track slot contents using:
 - `slotchange` event -- triggers the first time a slot is filled, and on any add/remove/replace operation of the slotted element, but not its children.
 The slot is `event.target`.